inveniosoftware/docs-invenio-rdm/docs/develop/edit_a_module.md

     to disable your cache or use an incognito window when developing web UI.

 This is a continually running operation, so do not close the terminal.
-You will be able to see the rebuilding progress there -usually a percentage in the last line- and the errors in case there were any.
+You will be able to see the rebuilding progress there -usually a percentage on the last line- and the errors in case there were any.

 !!! warning "You might see an UnfinishedManifest error"
-    Rebuilding the webpack bundles is not a speed-of-light operation, it might take a few seconds.
-If you see an `UnfinishedManifest` error in your browser when you refresh, check the terminal to see if the assets are simply still building or if build errors (e.g. syntax errors) occurred.
+    Rebuilding the webpack bundles is not a speed-of-light operation.
+It might take a few seconds.
+If you see an `UnfinishedManifest` error in your browser when you refresh, check the terminal to see whether the assets are simply still building or if an actual build error (e.g. syntax error) occurred.

 ## React modules

-In a similar fashion than in the previous section, to develop on a react module you have to install and watch it.
+In a similar fashion as in the previous section, to develop on a react module you have to install and watch it.
 Invenio-CLI has commands for that too.
 To install a module run: